debruine/sim_mem/README.md

 ### Analyse the data

-We'll use a paired-samples t-test to test if mean reaction times in the congruent condition are fater than those in the incongruent condition.
+We'll use a paired-samples t-test to test if mean reaction times in the congruent condition are faster than those in the incongruent condition.

 ``` r
 t.test(rt~condition, agg_data, paired = TRUE)